step-security-bot/smbpasswd-web-light/README.md

 To install this software, you have to use the container.
 To install the container, here are the instructions:

-1. Pull the docker image [`ajabep/smbpasswd-web-light`](https://hub.docker.com/r/ajabep/smbpasswd-web-light);
+1. Pull the docker image [`ghcr.io/ajabep/smbpasswd-web-light:main`](https://ghcr.io/ajabep/smbpasswd-web-light:main);
-2. The container has to be linked to the SMB server.
+2. The container has to be linked to the SMB server;
-3. The environment variables are to are the following:
+3. The environment variables are to are the following.
-3.1. `REMOTE`: (string; an IP or a domain name) The address of the remote SMB server;
+ - `REMOTE`: (string; an IP or a domain name) The address of the remote SMB server;
-3.2. `VERBOSE`: (Optional; positive integer) When used, the logs will be verbose;
+ - `VERBOSE`: (Optional; positive integer) When used, the logs will be verbose;

 The application files are putted in the `/app` directory.